 |F||Fail with an impact to the student's GPA|

 - Students who wish to request a course be graded on a pass/fail basis (or to revert from pass/fail to graded status) may do so up until the tenth week of the term for 16-week fall or spring session, or until the withdraw deadline of the eight-week or five-week fall or spring session, or summer session.

 - Up to 16 semester hours of course work may be taken on a pass/fail basis and credited toward the bachelor’s degree.
 Only six hours of course work may be taken pass/fail in any given semester.
 (Note: Individual schools and colleges may have additional restrictions as to pass/fail credits.
-See the accompanying chart for an overview.)
+See the specific school/college specific policy section below.)